-This is partially a trick question.
+This question has two answers.
 For fiber and grain production, yes, farmers plant seed to raise their crop.
-At this point I am not sure about seed sources.
-Seed production is occurring in other states, but one must be certain that it is a variety that produces little or no THC.
+At this point, I am not sure about seed sources.
+Seed production is occurring in other states, but one must be certain that it is a certified variety that produces little or no THC.
 But if a seed dealer is in Kentucky, for example, they are not obligated to sell elsewhere if it might represent competition to their developing hemp industry.
 But remember, beyond see-how-it-grows observations, a concern equal to procuring seed, what market can you lock in before you plant?

-The trick question?
+And the other half of the answer.
 Industrial hemp production for CBD oil is a completely different matter.
-It is likely only on limited acres, perhaps a few to as many as 20 acres.
-To grow industrial hemp for oil, you transplant cloned seedlings-which you hope are all females-into the field.
+In the past it was likely only on limited acres, perhaps as few 1 acre to as many as 20 acres.
+To grow industrial hemp for oil you most likely transplant cloned seedlings, which you hope are all females-or grow 'feminized' seed, which produces only female flowers.
 In Kentucky where tobacco is transplanted, it is less an issue to establish a stand.
 Many farmers there have the equipment and know what to do.
-But farmers must have access to enough clones to plant several thousand per acre.
-Furthermore, high labor costs begin with transplanting which later must be scouted to remove all male plants.
-Otherwise, the pollen from even a few male plants per acre could fertilize all females.
-The result would be greatly reduced CBD content hence little market value.
-I equate the labor, associated with scouting the fields and essentially hand harvesting, to establishing and maintaining a few acres of wine grapes.
+They even handle the whole plants for drying like they do tobacco.
+But farmers must have access to enough clones to plant up to about 1,500 per acre.
+Furthermore, high labor costs begin with transplanting, which later must be scouted to remove any male plants.
+Otherwise, the pollen from even a few male plants per acre could fertilize the females.
+The result would be greatly reduced CBD content, hence little market value.
+I equate the labor, associated with scouting the fields and likely hand harvesting, to establishing and maintaining a few acres of wine grapes.

-Under proposed legislation who would be allowed to grow industrial hemp in Texas?
+Under proposed legislation, who will be allowed to grow industrial hemp in Texas?

 A licensing program would be established by Texas Dept. of Agriculture.
-As Sen. Perry notes, Senate Bill 1240 in its current form "requires a farmer to go through a background check, obtain a license, and have a third party test their crop (within 20 days of harvest) to ensure that THC levels stay very, very low.
+As Sen. Perry notes, Senate Bill 1240 in its current form "requires a farmer to go through a background check, obtain a license and have a third party test their crop (within 20 days of harvest) to ensure that THC levels stay very, very low.
 Anyone who abuses the system could have their crop destroyed and lose their license."
-Also, any individual convicted of a felony within the past 10 years involving a controlled substance, would be ineligible for licensing.
+Also, any individual convicted of a felony within the past 10 years involving a controlled substance would be ineligible for licensing.

-At a minimum in the future no one may legally produce industrial hemp in Texas without a license.
+No one may legally produce industrial hemp in Texas without a license.
 SB 1240 outlines several potential nonrefundable fees (most capped at \$100) that might be involved in producing industrial hemp, regardless of acreage size.
-These include application, annual renewal, change of plan, field inspection, and required THC testing.
-Field inspections would be random.
-If third party testing reveals THC levels >0.3% then the crop must be destroyed.
+These include application, annual renewal, change of plan, field inspection and required THC testing.
+Field inspections are random.
+If third party testing reveals THC levels >0.3%, then the crop must be destroyed.